eugenioLopezRamos/slika-photography/README.md

 _post editor_
 - Add tests on post controller to test that the data-* tabs are added on @post.content
-- Make it not add anything in case aws list objects finds nothing (to handle external imgs)

 _admin controller_
 - Test optimized image creations (in admin integration controller test)